Teacher Feature: Christine McCourt, English Language Center Instructor

 The English Language Center (ELC) at The University of Texas at Austin offers comprehensive language learning, often customizing courses for groups from diverse backgrounds and with disparate needs.
 This breadth of knowledge and attention to detail are aspects that set the ELC apart from other English as a Second Language (ESL) programs.
 Another outstanding element is its exceptional faculty—among whom is Christine McCourt.

-Christine loves working with international students, which she’s done for nearly 30 years while teaching ESL in the United States and Korea.
+She loves working with international students, which she’s done for nearly 30 years while teaching ESL in the United States and Korea.
 At the ELC, McCourt has worked as a classroom teacher, instructing language students across all skill areas and levels.

 She’s also worked as coordinator for the SABIC Foundation Year program and multiple graduate courses and served as assistant director.
 With an M.A. in foreign language education from UT Austin and a specialization in oral communication skills, she especially enjoys teaching pronunciation.